 - Cysts on one or both ovaries

-Despite its name, you don’t have to have ovarian cysts to have PCOS.
-Alternatively, ovarian cysts don’t always indicate PCOS.
+Despite its former name (polycystic ovarian syndrome, or PCOS), you don’t have to have ovarian cysts to have PMOS.
+Alternatively, ovarian cysts don’t always indicate PMOS.

 Endometriosis Diagnosis